What Mountain Range Is In Georgia

 From a professional perspective, sustainable development in the Appalachian region requires a holistic approach that considers the interconnectedness of economic, social, and environmental factors.
 This includes:

-- Engaging local communities in decision-making processes to ensure that their voices are heard.
+• Engaging local communities in decision-making processes to make sure their voices are heard.

 By adopting a comprehensive and collaborative approach, the Appalachian region of Georgia can achieve sustainable development that benefits both people and the environment.